 It is rare for the Mental Health Act to be used, and for the vast majority of people with mental health problems, it is something that won’t be relevant to them.
 But it is there for a reason – ultimately, the Police have a duty to protect, whether that is protecting the public, or a person from harming themselves.

-On most occasions, those detained are released withn 24 hours, or within three days.
+On most occasions, those detained are released within 24 hours, or within three days.
 Sometimes though, a person needs to remain in a mental health facility for longer periods of time.
 Healthcare professionals will determine whether or not a person is in the correct state of mind to be able to be released.
-We have more information on this in our Mental Health Act section [Construction].
+We have more information on this in our Mental Health Act section [Under Construction].

 This page has provided a general overview of the subject of mental health.
 Our website is devoted to the overall topic of mental health, and as a result, there is further detail on all of the above around the site.